 Singapore promotes a clean and green environment.
-It encourages a healthy lifestyle and diet.
-Cleanliness and hygiene are imbibed in its system, with fines for even failing to flush a toilet after use.
-The National Environment Agency conducts surprise checks all over the island for instances of mosquito breeding and imposes heavy fines at breeding sites.
+It encourages a healthy lifestyle and diet and cleanliness and hygiene are imbibed in its system.
+The National Environment Agency conducts regular checks all over the island for instances of mosquito breeding and imposes heavy fines at breeding sites.
 Steps like these have played a vital role in trying to contain the spread of diseases like chikungunya and dengue.
-According to a survey published by the Political and Economic Risk Consultancy in 2003, Singapore’s health-care system was rated as the third best in the world (after USA and Australia), by expatriates in Asia.
-The World Health Organization in 2000, ranked Singapore health-care system as the 8th best in the world.
+According to the World Health Organization 2010 ranking on the World's 100 Best Health Systems, Singapore was ranked 6th out of 100 countries.

 Schools & Education

-Since Singapore is a knowledge based economy, great emphasis is placed on education.
+Singapore places great emphasis on education.
 The education system arms individuals with the necessary skills and knowledge to survive in a globally competitive environment.
 Singapore’s public schools have high standards of teaching and learning, with many of its students winning International competitions.
 Apart from the 3 internationally renowned local Universities – National University of Singapore, Nanyang Technological University and Singapore Management University – Singapore houses several internationally renowned world-class institutions like INSEAD, University of Chicago Graduate School of Business and United World College to name a few.
-The country has taken cognizance of a growing expat community and set up many International or Foreign System schools.
+The country has taken cognizance of a growing expat community and set up many International Schools and Foreign System Schools (FSS).
 These schools are registered with the Ministry of Education and follow a curriculum identical to those in their home country.
-However, they come with a price.
-Fees per year range from S$12,000 to S$48,000.
+The fees per year range from S$12,000 to S$48,000.

 Public Services & Transportation

-According to the National Environment Agency, air quality in terms of Pollutant Standard Index (PSI) was good on 93% of the days in 2010 and moderate on 7% of the days.
+According to the National Environment Agency, Singapore enjoys better air quality than many cities in Asia and its Pollutant Standard Index (PSI) has remained in the 'Good' and 'Moderate' range for much of 2017.
 In recognition of the progress and achievement that Singapore has made in integrated water resources management, the national water agency, Public Utilities Board, was awarded the prestigious Stockholm Industry Water Award in 2007.
-According to a survey conducted by Gallup, Singapore residents are more satisfied with the quality of their water than citizens in any other country surveyed in 2006-2007.
-According to a survey conducted in 2011, Singapore’s air quality was rated the best in Asia beating powerhouses such as Hong Kong and Shanghai.
+Singapore also has bans placed on smoking in public places.

-Singapore boasts of a highly efficient, hassle-free and affordable public transportation system, which includes taxis, buses and the modern Mass Rapid Transport (MRT) rail system.
+Singapore boasts of a highly efficient, hassle-free and affordable public transportation system, which includes taxis, buses and the Mass Rapid Transport (MRT) rail system.
 These modes of transport are air-conditioned and operate from 5:30 am until 12 mid-night and link the entire city.
 They are safe, clean and efficient.
-Bus and rail fares are relatively cheap when compared to other countries and cost anything between S$0.70 to S$2.50 per trip.
+Bus and rail fares are affordable, costing anything between S$0.70 to S$2.50 per trip.
 Taxis are plentiful and relatively cheap compared to the Western world.
 Taxis are reliable and drivers do not fleece customers or demand even a cent more than the metered fare.

 In order to curb traffic congestion, the government has introduced a Electronic Road Pricing (ERP) system.
 This means that you have to pay a minimum fee when you use certain congested roads and expressways in the CBD.
 Owning a car can be extremely expensive in Singapore, costing anywhere between S$100,000-S$200,000, excluding registration, insurance and tax costs.
 Leasing a vehicle is a cheaper alternative.

 Dining and shopping are the two most popular activities in Singapore.
 Most expatriates feel the lack of adequate recreational options and resort to exploring nearby places in Malaysia (Langkawi, Tioman, Genting etc.) and Indonesia (Bintan, Batam, Bali etc.) over the weekend.
 Singapore does have a vibrant night life and there are several bars and night clubs that are frequented by patrons.
-Cinemas are another option that rates high on popularity.
+The cinema is another option that rates high on popularity.
 There are art festivals, plays, music concerts, cultural performances etc., but these options are seasonal and could be expensive.
-Another irritant for most expatriates is the ban placed on smoking in public places.

 Access to Consumer Goods

 Singapore’s retail sector experiences brisk trading conditions practically all year round.
 With an increase in disposable income, housing boom and aggressive retail promotion, people spend on luxury items, automotive and household items like furniture and other consumer durables.
 Hence, every retailer is setting up shop in Singapore.
-According to the 1990 national census ‘window shopping’ was the number one leisure activity.
-Both Fast Moving Consumer Goods (packaged food, cosmetics, toiletries, household products etc.), and luxury brands are easily available.
+Both fast moving consumer goods (FMCG) such as packaged food, cosmetics, toiletries, household products, etc., and luxury brands are easily available.
 Many consumer durables have become basic necessities in Singapore.

-Hyper-marts like Carrefour and Giants are a one stop shop where everything is available under one roof.
-Super markets like Cold Storage (popular with the expats), NTUC Fair Price (co-operative supermarket chain), Shop & Save have several outlets that dot the island.
+Hypermarts and supermarkets have several outlets that dot the island.
 Most of these supermarkets offer promotions and discounts and also stock basic Mexican, Australian and Indian products.
 This apart, there are convenient stores like 7-Eleven and small local grocery shops near the housing estates.
-You wold also find speciality supermarkets like Media-Ya (Japanese products and sea food), Tanglin Market Place (American products), Tierney’s (Scandinavian, Swiss and German products) and Mustafa (Indian products).
-Heat-and-serve meals, semi prepared food, frozen food, western-type convenience foods are gaining importance.
+You wold also find specialty supermarkets like Medi-ya (Japanese supermarket), Tanglin Market Place (American products), Tierney’s (Scandinavian, Swiss and German products) and Mustafa (Indian products).
+Heat-and-serve meals, semi prepared food, frozen food, western-type convenience foods are gaining popularity.
 Low fat foods, diet beverages, yogurt, fruits and other health foods are also becoming popular.
 Since Singapore imports every possible item from every corner of the globe, the choice is wide and prices are competitive.

-Due to the recent influx of foreign talent in Singapore, housing is no longer as cheap as it used to be.
-The year 2011 saw unprecedented growth in the property market and expats felt the pinch as well.
-However, when compared to Hong Kong or Japan, housing is still affordable in Singapore.
-Housing falls under two main categories – public HDB flats (built by the Housing Development Board) and private condos/bungalows.
+Housing in Singapore falls under two main categories – public HDB flats (built by the Housing Development Board) and private condominiums/landed property.
 The choice of housing purely depends on budget, location, facilities/amenities, transportation and personal preferences.

-Most expats prefer to live in condos, close to their place of work or their children’s schools.
-Condos are mid to high rise buildings with stylish exteriors and interiors, 24 hours security, swimming pool, gym, tennis courts, BBQ pits and covered car parks.
-A three-bedroom condo close to the CBD rents at S$7,000-S$15,000, while units located outside the CBD rent between S$3,300-S$5,000.
+Many expats prefer to live in condominiums and often choose to live near their workplace or their children’s schools.
+Condominiums are mid to high rise buildings with stylish exteriors and interiors, 24 hours security, swimming pool, gym, tennis courts, BBQ pits and covered car parks.
+The rental of a three-bedroom condo close to the CBD can cost anywhere between S$7,000 and S$15,000, while rental of units located outside the CBD can cost between S$3,300 to S$5,000.
 HDB flats, where 90% of Singaporeans live, are a less expensive option.
-However they do not come with the luxury amenities like swimming pools or gyms.
-The upside is that they are part of an ‘estate’, which has a neighbourhood centre comprising of shopping malls, food courts/restaurants/hawker centres, a library, supermarkets, clinics and sports/recreational facilities.
-A three bedroom HDB close to the CBD rents at S$3,000 while at other locations it costs S$2,200-S$2,700.
-Expats from India, China and Malaysia find HDBs a viable and convenient option.
+However, they do not come with the luxury amenities like swimming pools or gyms.
+They are however, often located near shopping malls, food courts/restaurants/hawker centres, a library, supermarkets, clinics and sports/recreational facilities.
+Expats from India, China and Malaysia often find HDB flats a viable and convenient option.